-Key management personnel include officers and directors and companies directly controlled by key management personnel or shareholders; payments are for consulting fees, share-based payments and are directly related to their position in the Company.
+Key management personnel include officers and directors and companies directly controlled by key management personnel, and payments are for salaries, director fees, and consulting fees and are directly related to their position in the Company.

-During the period, related party transactions charged to JOGMEC in respect of the Lofdal project, included consulting fees of \$37,500 and payments to a shareholder of \$171,950.
+During the nine months ended August 31, 2022, related party transactions charged to JOGMEC in respect of the Lofdal project, included consulting fees of \$112,500 and payments to a shareholder of \$361,229.

-Included in accounts payable and accrued liabilities are amounts owing to related parties of \$912,113 (2021 - \$355,297).
-Included in deposits and prepaid expenses is an amount of \$7,000 (2021 - \$3,500) representing retainers on services contracts with officers of the Company.
+Included in accounts payable and accrued liabilities are amounts owing to related parties of \$4,744 (2021 - \$388,746).
+Included in deposits and prepaid expenses is an amount of \$7,000 (2021 - \$7,000) representing retainers on services contracts with officers of the Company.

-Related party transactions are in the ordinary course of business and are measured at the exchange amount, which is the amount of consideration determined and agreed to by the parties.
+Related party transactions are in the ordinary course of business, and are measured at the exchange amount, which is the amount of consideration determined and agreed to by the parties.